All Episodes

 It isn't fair the United States has all this.

-It isn't fair that we have it, and that we use so much more than our share of the world's energy to make ourselves comfortable.
+It isn't fair that we have it and that we use so much more than our share of the world's energy to make ourselves comfortable.

-There are so many people in the world that don't have enough food and don't have enough heat, don't have enough air conditioning, don't have enough water, we are selfish, and we are mean, and we are thieves, and everything we have we have stolen from the poor people of the world, and it's time we understood what a hard life is really like because we've stolen everybody else's good life.
+We are selfish and we are mean and we are thieves and everything we have we have stolen from the poor people of the world and it's time we understood what a hard life is really like because we've stolen everybody else's good life.

-But this business about air conditioning being blamed for climate change.
+That's the way the corrupt, perverted liberal mind works, that this business is about air conditioning being blamed for climate change.

-It's the amount of energy used in air conditioning doesn't come close to the amount of energy used.
+The amount of energy used in air conditioning doesn't come close to the amount of energy used heating, and no matter how you slice it, you ever heard of the government giving subsidies for air conditioning use?

 They give subsidies for heating, don't they?

-But nobody gets air conditioning subsidies.
+Because you need it, you die without it, but nobody gets air conditioning subsidies.

-I'm sure there's some welfare recipients that do, but I mean, not to the extent that we subsidize home heating.
+I'm sure there's some welfare recipients that do, but I mean not to the extent that we subsidize home heating.

-Be right back, don't go away.
+Got to take a break, be right back, don't go away.

-Look, I'm watching something on Fox.
+I'm watching something on FOX.

 I meant to mention this earlier.

-I mean, that they've gotten away with it too long.
+I mean that they've gotten away with it too long.

-It's never gonna, you're never gonna convince a Hillary supporter not to support her because she wants to save the planet and gets on a private jet.
+You're never gonna convince a Hillary supporter not to support her because she wants to save the planet and gets on a private jet.

-The Democrats are gonna be excused.
+The Democrats are going to be excused.

 Warren Buffett gets away with being rich and not being targeted for it by calling for tax increases on himself and others.

-It's never gonna work.
+It's never going to work.

 That's not how you go about defeating this.